 The Perfect Cake for Easter

 Is there any better way to celebrate than with cake?
 I haven’t found one!
 I usually choose vanilla cupcakes, just because they’re generally quicker and easier, but there’s something so elegant and beautiful about a nice layered cake like this or my yellow cake.

 This colorful Easter cake is a delicious way to celebrate spring!
 It has three pretty pastel layers, a light and fluffy marshmallow frosting, and an adorable bird’s nest decoration on top.
 It’s simple to make, and a totally stunning addition to your Easter brunch or Easter dessert table!

-You could definitely use a cake mix instead of making your own batter, but I really like the taste and texture of homemade cake.
+You could definitely use a cake mix instead of making your own batter, but I really like the taste and texture of a homemade cake.
 I used my go-to vanilla cake recipe, and I love that it’s light and tender, easy to mix together, and always gives me perfect results.
 It’s the perfect ending to your menu for Easter dinner!

 How to Make an Easter Cake